mstojens/draft-tojens-dhcp-option-concat-considerations/draft-tojens-dhcp-option-concat-considerations.md

 required options, they MUST concatenate the duplicate concatenation-required options as described in {{!RFC3396}}.

-If DHCP agents sending messages never split non-concatenaton-requiring options, no further guidance would be needed.
+If DHCP agents sending messages never split non-concatenation-requiring options, no further guidance would be needed.
 However, real-world deployments have seen out-of-spec behavior that clients may wish to be defensive against and liberal in parsing.
 Therefore, when DHCP agents receive messages with split options that